Need to know

 Toilet paper: it's probably not something you gave much thought to until you suddenly couldn't find it anywhere during one of the pandemic panic-buying episodes.
 Thankfully, now that the toilet paper crisis has subsided, you can start being picky about what you buy again.

 It might be cheap, but we suggest you give Coles' recycled TP a miss – it scored a scratchy 55% for softness and just 44% overall.
 On the other hand (or cheek?), Sorbent's winning product is virtually a luxury item at 49 cents per 100 sheets.
 But for your money you'll get good softness, strength, separation and Vitamin E – all the things you want in your toilet paper.

 Looking for something priced more reasonably that also performs?
 Check our toilet paper review before you buy.

 Nappies are serious business: you don't want to muck around with what's inside.
 That's why it's so important to find a nappy that works for your little one.
-All babies are different, so your results may vary, but our expert testers swear by Pampers' Baby Dry nappies for kiddos in the 6–10kg weight range.
-They scored a perfect 100% for leakage and 95% for absorbency.
+All babies are different, so your results may vary, but our expert testers swear by three particular nappies: Huggies Ultimate Nappies Size 3 (for crawlers), Little One's Ultra Dry Size 2 (for infants) and Tooshies by TOM Nappies (for infants).
+They all scored a perfect 100% for leakage and were rated as 'very good' to 'excellent' for absorbency.

 Laundry detergent for front loaders